 Q. (from a Constantin student) When I come back to school in August for my fall term I have only 6 credits remaining in my program.
 Can I be enrolled less than full time during the fall term?

-Q. (from a GSM student) If I am eligible for an Annual Vacation, can I still take it even if when I return I have only my Capstone or Thesis class remaining to complete my degree?
+Q. (from a graduate business student) If I am eligible for an Annual Vacation, can I still take it even if when I return I have only my Capstone or Practicum class remaining to complete my degree?

-Q. (from a GSM student) I transferred to the university of Dallas in January after having been full-time enrolled during the fall at my previous school.
-Do I still need to be enrolled full-time for two terms in GSM before being eligible for my Annual Vacation?
+Q. (from a graduate business student) I transferred to the university of Dallas in January after having been full-time enrolled during the fall at my previous school.
+Do I still need to be enrolled full-time for two terms at UD before being eligible for my Annual Vacation?

 A. No. Your full-time enrollment at your previous school counts towards your eligibility for an Annual Vacation during the summer term.
 Vacation eligibility is based on full-time enrollment in F-1 status.
 You can meet that standard by enrollment at two different schools.

 A. (directed to a Semester system student) You can take as many credits as you want or that are offered.
-Regardless of the number of credits you take, you are still considered to be on your Annual Vacation.
+Regardless of the number of credits you take, you are still considered to be on your Annual Vacation during the summer.

-A. (directed to GSM student) Assuming you are staying in the US or going outside the US for only briefly during your Annual Vacation, you can only take 8.5 or fewer credits.
-If you are outside the US for your entire vacation period, you cantake 9 or more credits on-line.
+A. (directed to graduate business student) Assuming you are staying in the US or going outside the US only briefly during your Annual Vacation, you can only take 8.5 or fewer credits.
+If you are outside the US for your entire vacation period, you can take 9 or more credits on-line.
 However, because you are out of the country, that term will still be counted as your Annual Vacation term.
 Upon return to Irving, two terms of full-time enrollment will be required before you are eligible for another Annual Vacation.